-- 5.1.1 The Club recognises the necessity of ensuring that all reasonable steps are taken to ensure unsuitable people are prevented from having contact or working with children. - 5.1.2 For employees pre-selection checks will include the following: - (a) All employees must complete an application form.
+- 5.1.1 The Club recognises the necessity of ensuring that all reasonable steps are taken to ensure unsuitable people are prevented from having contact or working with children. - 5.1.2 For employees pre-selection checks will include the following: - (a) All employees must complete an application form against a clear job specification.
 The application form will elicit information about an applicant's past and a self-disclosure about any criminal record. - (b) Consent should be obtained from an applicant to seek information from the Disclosure and Barring Service (DBS). - (c) Two confidential references, including one regarding previous work with children.
-These references will be taken up and confirmed through telephone contact. - (d) Evidence of identity should be provided (eg passport or driving licence with photo).
+These references will be taken up and confirmed through telephone contact prior to commencement of employment. - (d) Evidence of identity should be provided (eg passport or driving licence with photo).